indieBlog

 PT: VR is a very new and exciting way for narrative filmmaking to explore.
 But I don’t think it will replace current form of entertainment.
 VR filmmaking and the VR experience is very involved and requires an investment emotionally and technologically to appreciate.
 It’s not like putting on your favorite movie in the background while you are working or going out on a date together and watching a movie (would be silly to go on a date with headsets strapped to your faces).
 That said, we cannot ignore VR and see it as a tool for more ways to tell the story.
 The future is very exciting indeed.

-Thanks to Pearry Teo for taking the time to talk to us!
-For more information on THE CURSE OF SLEEPING BEAUTY, visit the film’s website or on Facebook.
+Thanks to Pearry Teo for taking the time to talk to us about THE CURSE OF SLEEPING BEAUTY.
+Follow the film on Facebook.

 If you’re an independent filmmaker or know of an independent film-related topic we should write about, email blogadmin@sagindie.org for consideration.